wtoivo/RM2-F2F-quali-book/book/template.md

 <!--chapter:end:index.Rmd-->

 # Labs
 In this chapter you will find the lab materials/activities.
 Slides will be linked in this chapter, but can be found on Moodle.
 Each lab focuses on supporting you with your qualitative project.
-As part of this project, you will complete two summative assessments (one as a group (30%) and one as an individual (50%)).
+As part of this project, you will complete two summative assessments: one as a group (30%) and one as an individual (50%).

 The Labs will be on the following topics: